 The prime objective of oral advocacy should be to provide the tribunal with the information it needs to determine the substantive issues for determination in the arbitration.
 This may include the background to the dispute, the key issues on which the parties disagree and why, guiding the arbitrators through the relevant documents and evidence that support each party’s case, and why the remedies sought are relevant and appropriate in the circumstances of the case.

 Overcomplicating the dispute or focusing on the personal angst between the parties is never of help to a tribunal.
-Excessive use of adjectives, adverbs and general exaggeration of the adverse parties’ alleged performance, actions and arguments will not assist the merits of the case.– Julian Lew QC, 20 Essex Street
+Excessive use of adjectives, adverbs and general exaggeration of the adverse parties’ alleged performance, actions and arguments will not assist the merits of the case.– Julian Lew QC, Twenty Essex Chambers

-Separate from such examples, you will consider the use of a PowerPoint presentation to go with your opening submissions.
-Such presentations are now ubiquitous in international arbitration hearings, and they have considerable value.
-They allow you to summarise your important messages as bullet points; they provide structure to your presentation (and can be an aide-memoire to guide you along as well); they can contain quotations of important documents or case law (which you then don’t have to read into the record in their entirety); and they can contain illustrations and graphs to illustrate your presentation.
+Separate from such examples, you will consider the use of a PowerPoint presentation to accompany your opening submissions.
+Such presentations are now ubiquitous in international arbitration hearings and they have considerable value.
+They allow you to summarise your important messages as bullet points; they provide structure to your presentation (and can be an aide-memoire to guide you); they can contain quotations from important documents or case law (which you then don’t have to read into the record in their entirety); and they can contain illustrations and graphs to illustrate your presentation.

 Many arbitrators, perhaps overwhelmed by too much material to appreciate another 300-page document, will argue that the presentation should not be too long and should cover only what you are actually presenting at the hearing.
 One should accept a degree of flexibility, however.
 You may be spending more time than anticipated on certain issues (including because you have to respond to questions from the panel) and so are unable to cover all your slides.
 Indeed, you should be allowed to prepare some slides specifically for the contingency that the tribunal has questions on these points, which they may not.
 It is important, however, to restrict the content of each individual slide.
 Too much information that the audience cannot easily follow in addition to listening to you is overwhelming and counterproductive.
 It is also advisable to hand out a hard copy of your presentation before you commence the opening.
 This encourages the tribunal to take notes on your PowerPoint presentation while you are presenting, and return to it in deliberations.

 Franz T Schwarz is a partner at Wilmer Cutler Pickering Hale and Dorr LLP.
-The information contained in this chapter is accurate as of September 2016.
+The information contained in this chapter was accurate as at September 2016.